 Deciding to learn a musical instrument is a huge commitment, but can be very rewarding!
 As I will be doing my best to uphold my half of the bargain when teaching, I expect my students to uphold their responsibilities.
 Students will:

 - Come to lessons with their music prepared.
-If there are sections of a piece they are struggling with, I encourage them to bring questions for me.
+If there are sections of a piece they are struggling with, I encourage them to bring their questions to me.

 - Bring their music, an assignment notebook, and a pencil to every lesson.